George Palmer (MP for South Essex)

-George Palmer (1772–1853) was an English businessman, politician, and philanthropist.
+George Palmer (11 February 1772 – 12 May 1853) was an Bombay Marine officer, businessman, politician and philanthropist.

 Early life

 Born on 11 February 1772, he was the eldest son of William Palmer (1748?–1821), a London merchant, descended from the Palmers of Wanlip, Leicestershire, and his wife Mary (born 1747), only daughter of John Horsley the rector of Thorley, Hertfordshire, and sister of Samuel Horsley.
 John Horsley Palmer (Governor of the Bank of England), William Jocelyn Palmer and Sir Ralph Palmer were younger brothers.
-He was a nephew of Roundell Palmer, 1st Earl of Selborne.
+He was an uncle of Roundell Palmer, 1st Earl of Selborne.

 He was educated at Charterhouse School.

 Naval service

-After leaving school, he entered the naval service of the East India Company at the age of 14.
+After leaving school, he joined the Bombay Marine at the age of 14.

-Palmer made his first voyage in the Carnatic in 1786.
-Commander of the Boddam in 1796, he received a complimentary letter from the court of directors for his conduct in an encounter with four French frigates.
+Palmer made his first voyage in the East Indiaman Carnatic in 1786.
+Captain of Boddam in 1796, he received a complimentary letter from the court of directors for his conduct in an encounter with four French frigates.
 His last voyage was made in 1799, after which he resigned owing to ill-health.